dwhall/minisvd2nim/README.md

 PERIPH.REG = w

 # read a field from the register (f is a distinct type)
-# the field is right-shifted to occupy bit 0, up to the field's width
+# the field value is right-shifted if necessary to occupy bit 0, up to the field's width
 var f = PERIPH.REG.FIELD1

-# ERROR cannot modify the distinct type with normal integers
+# ERRORS: you cannot modify the distinct type with signed or unsigned integers
+f = f + 1
 f = f + 1'u32

 # read the field as a uint32
-# the field is right-shifted to occupy bit 0,
+# the field value is right-shifted if necessary to occupy bit 0,
 # up to the field's width
 var g = PERIPH.REG.FIELD1.uint32